 The Broodlord is a vanguard support piece, a bug who makes our best infantry better, but who can still mix it up a bit in the ensuing fisticuffs.
 While not an overpowering combatant, the Broodlord can still do work while also providing that sweet, sweet Synapse.

 Weapons and Upgrades:

 - Monstrous Rending Claws: AP-3 Dmg D3 melee weapons that turn to AP -6 and Dmg 3 on a 6 to wound and they reroll to wound.

 So yah, the Broodlord is very much a fixed tool.
 The only customization you can give it would be the various Bio-Artefacts, namely the Ymgarl factor for some variable stats (hey, +1 attack or S doesn’t hurt on this bug) or Maw-Claws of Thyrax for 2+ reroll to hit after it kills a model.
 You could also slap on Norn Crown, but eh.
 I do like the Maw-Claws as a Broodlord will kill a model easy enough, at least most models, and with its native +1 to hit bonus, you are rerolling a 2+ to hit that also ignores a -1 to hit penalty.
 Not bad.
-Monstrous Rending Claws aren’t amazing, and S5 isn’t all that exciting, but 6 attacks base certainly is.
+Monstrous Rending Claws are amazing for being free, but S5 isn’t all that exciting, but 6 attacks base certainly is.
 If you do take Ymgarl, you are really hoping for S6 or 7 attacks.

 - Synapse: 12 inch bubble of Fearless